indisaurusrex/todo-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
+If there are lint errors the page may not load until they are resolved, and you may see the lint errors in the browser instead.

 ### `yarn test`